What and where is it?

 The facility will be built, owned, and operated by the Council, on land leased from the city, similar to the arrangements for the Dimond Park Field House and Zach Gordon Youth Center.
 Operating costs will be covered through ticket sales, rental fees, educational programming, concessions, and fundraising.

 The new venue is currently in pre-development.
 Information has been gathered from the community and analyzed.
 More community involvement is occurring as design evolves.
-The goal is to break ground by 2020 and to celebrate at a grand opening by 2022.
-We will post updates as we proceed through the process at jahc.org.
+The goal is to break ground by 2021 and to celebrate at a grand opening 18 months to 2 years later.

 The report was prepared by The McDowell Group in November.
 You can read either the Executive Summary or the full report here.